probmods/probmods2/exercises/lot-learning.md

 #### d)

 Look at some of the data in the large-scale replication of the number game [here](https://openpsychologydata.metajnl.com/articles/10.5334/jopd.19/).
 Can you think of an additional concept people might be using that we did not include in our model?

+## 3. Role-governed concepts (challenge!)

+In the Rational Rules model we saw in the chapter, concepts were defined in terms of the features of single objects (e.g. "it's a raven if it has black wings").
+Psychologists have suggested that many concepts are not defined by the features of a single objects, but instead by the relations the object has to other objects.
+For instance, "a key is something that opens a lock".
+These are called *role-governed* concepts.

+Extend the Rational Rules model to capture role-governed concepts.

+Hint: You will need primitive relations in your langauge of thought.

+Hint: Consider adding quantifiers (e.g. *there exists*) to your language of thought.